rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 diagnostics code). `==` on them will return `false` though, since they are different types.

 The simplest way to compare two types correctly requires an inference context (`infcx`).
-If you have one, you can use `infcx.can_eq(ty1, ty2)` to check whether the types can be made equal.
+If you have one, you can use `infcx.can_eq(param_env, ty1, ty2)` to check whether the types can be made equal.
 This is typically what you want to check during diagnostics, which is concerned with questions such as whether two types can be assigned to each other, not whether they're represented identically in the compiler's type-checking layer.